 how to run locally llama.cpp for home assistant on rpi5

-To run llama.cpp locally for Home Assistant, you must host a llama.cpp server that provides an API.
+To run llama.cpp locally for Home Assistant, you must host a llama.cpp server that provides an API, that Home Assistant can communicate with via an API.

 Home Assistant does not have a "llama.cpp" brand integration by default.